Connect with others who understand.

 If you feel faint, take a few steps to avoid blacking out.
 Tensing your body can help get blood and oxygen flowing to the brain.
 Try crossing your legs or squeezing them together.
 You can also tense your torso and arms and even squeeze your hands into fists.

-If you’re standing, sit down so you don’t fall and potentially injure yourself.
-This can also help equalize your blood pressure.
-Put your head between your legs to help your brain get the blood it needs to retain consciousness.
+If you’re standing, take a seat to avoid falling and hurting yourself.
+This can also help balance your blood pressure.
+Bend forward and put your head between your legs to help your brain get the blood it needs to stay awake.

 Do you struggle with fainting or blacking out?
 Are you wondering if this is associated with your MS?
 Share your thoughts or questions in the comments below or by posting on MyMSTeam.